braedenburrows/Access-to-Vehicle-CAN-Bus/01-Mobile_App/readme.txt

 	Braeden Burrows

 Description:
-	Android application that is used with an arduino, mounted with a can bus sheild and obd-II cable, running the Sketch_mech_CAN program to display both real-time data and diagnostic trouble codes.
+	Android application that is used with an arduino, mounted with a can bus shield and obd-II cable, running the Sketch_mech_CAN program to display both real-time data and diagnostic trouble codes.
+The android application uses a constant value for the bluetooth module.
+If the name of the bluetooth module changes update the value in the bluetooth manager class.

 Application:
 	The application has four classes.